ACINQ/eclair/README.md

-  send         | amountMsat, paymentHash, nodeId                                                        | send a payment to a lightning node send         | paymentRequest                                                                         | send a payment to a lightning node using a BOLT11 payment request send         | paymentRequest, amountMsat                                                             | send a payment to a lightning node using a BOLT11 payment request and a custom amount checkpayment | paymentHash                                                                            | returns true if the payment has been received, false otherwise checkpayment | paymentRequest                                                                         | returns true if the payment has been received, false otherwise close        | channelId                                                                              | close a channel
+  send         | amountMsat, paymentHash, nodeId                                                        | send a payment to a lightning node send         | paymentRequest                                                                         | send a payment to a lightning node using a BOLT11 payment request send         | paymentRequest, amountMsat                                                             | send a payment to a lightning node using a BOLT11 payment request and a custom amount sendasync    | as per send above                                                                      | send a payment to a lightning node.
+Same parameters as send but returns an ID instantly. checksentpayment| sendpaymentid                                                                       | returns if id is valid and a result if there is one.
+If no result payment is still pending. checkpayment | paymentHash                                                                            | returns true if the payment has been received, false otherwise checkpayment | paymentRequest                                                                         | returns true if the payment has been received, false otherwise close        | channelId                                                                              | close a channel